-Services Connected Supplier

-Gas or liquid petroleum gas \checkmark Octopus

-Water mains or private water supply \checkmark Scottish Water

-Electricity \checkmark Octopus

-Mains drainage \checkmark Scottish Water

-Telephone

-Cable TV or satellite

-Broadband \checkmark Sky

-Is there a septic tank system at your p oroperty?

-b.

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes shared rear garden b.
+Services Connected Supplier Gas or liquid petroleum gas Eon Water mains or private water supply Scottish Water Electricity \checkmark Eon Mains drainage Scottish water Telephone Cable TV or satellite Broadband b.
+Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a.
+Responsibilities for shared or Are you aware of any responsibility to the repair of a shared drive, private roo Yes contribute to the cost of anything used jointly, such as If you have answered yes, please give Shared responsibility for garden, as per b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Yes

-roof and common stairwell

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-No e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-No f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+Yes If you have answered yes, please give details: C. Shared responsibility for stairwell and roof, as per title deeds Has there been any major repair or replacement of any part of the roof during the time you have owned the property? d.
+No Do you have the right to walk over any out your rubbish bin or to maintain you No hbours' property - for example to put ?
+If you have answered yes, please give details: e.
+As far as you are aware, do any of you property, for example to put out their r • · · If you have answered yes, please give details: f.
+As far as you are aware, is there a pul olic right of w ay across any part of your property?

+(public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)